MicrosoftDocs/bot-docs/articles/bot-framework-get-started.md

 keywords: bots, introduction, framework
 author: RobStand
 manager: rstand

-ms.topic: bot-framework-overview-article
+ms.topic: overview-article
 ms.prod: botframework
 ms.service: Bot Framework
-ms.date: 03/07/2017
+ms.date:

-# Alias of the document reviewer.
-Change to the appropriate person.
 ms.reviewer:

-# Include the following line commented out
 #ROBOTS: Index
 #REVIEW
 ---
+# Get started with the Bot Framework
+The Bot Framework provides SDKs and tools to help you build and connect intelligent bots.
 ## Bot Builder

 The Bot Framework provides the following SDKs for building your bot as well as an emulator for testing and debugging it.